Skip to main content

 • PHPUnit, Pest PHP, Laravel Pint, and more

-When you run boost:install, it auto-detects the packages in your composer.json and incorporates the relevant guidelines into your AI context file.
+When you run boost:install, it detects the packages you use based on composer.json and merges the relevant guidelines into the AI context file.

 Agent Skills

-Agent Skills are lightweight knowledge modules that agents load on demand.
-Unlike guidelines — which are loaded upfront — skills are activated only when you work in a specific domain.
+Agent Skills are lightweight knowledge modules that agents load on demand as needed.
+Unlike guidelines, which are loaded up front, Skills are activated only when you’re working in a specific domain.
 This prevents context bloat and improves the accuracy of generated code.
 Skills are available for popular packages such as Livewire, Inertia, Tailwind CSS, and Pest.
-When you select the skills feature during boost:install, they are automatically installed based on the contents of your composer.json.
+When you select the Skills feature during boost:install, they are installed automatically based on the contents of composer.json.

 Documentation search API

-Boost’s documentation API lets agents search over 17,000 entries from the Laravel ecosystem.
-Unlike a general web search, the index is scoped and vectorized to match the versions of packages you have installed.
-When an agent needs to look up how a feature works, it uses this API to retrieve version-specific, accurate information.
-This eliminates the problem of agents suggesting deprecated methods or outdated syntax from older framework versions.
+Boost’s documentation API lets agents search more than 17,000 Laravel ecosystem docs.
+Unlike general web search, it is indexed and vectorized according to the versions of packages you have installed.
+When the agent wants to look up how a feature works, it can use this API to retrieve accurate, version-specific information.
+This solves the problem of agents suggesting deprecated methods or syntax from older framework versions.

 Supported agents

-Boost works with the major IDEs and AI tools that support the Model Context Protocol.
+Boost supports major IDEs and AI tools that support the Model Context Protocol.

 Cursor